 How do you want Divi to help others going through hair loss?

-I think Divi is more about a lifestyle.
+I think Divi is more about lifestyle.
 The most growth that happens is when you really focus on something.
 When you really pay attention to one part of your body, it WILL make a difference!
 I hope that anyone who uses Divi or is part of our community focuses on their scalp instead of trying every hair care solution out there.
-Divi is really introducing a new element of self care.
+Divi is really introducing a new element of self-care.
 I really think because of what’s in it, and because you might be focusing on your scalp for the first time, you really will see major improvement.